NCBI-Hackathons/GeneHummus/README.md

 * Ancestral Proteins were Present in the Last common ancestor before the species diverged from each other.
 * Single Exception: A XXX subclass with no homology to any other legume.

+Should we expect the **same evolutionary history with other gene family**?
+For example, resistance-like genes?
+Shouldn't we expect more species-specific clades meaning the certains challenges that each species has met during its evolutionary development?